This article is also available in Chinese閱讀中文版 →

 Tools are scattered across different docs.
 Skills auto-load by default — some are already active and you don’t even know it.
 Enable everything and you’re exposed.
 Disable everything and you’ve wasted the install.
 Piecing together the full picture from docs and source code takes real effort.

-This is my research notes after setting up OpenClaw — what each of the 25 Tools and 53 official bundled Skills does, whether to enable it, how I configured mine, and why.
+This is my research notes after setting up OpenClaw — compiled from the official docs and GitHub source code, covering what each of the 26 Tools and 53 official bundled Skills does, whether to enable it, how I configured mine, and why.
 Security analysis is covered in the security guide.
 This article focuses on what each Tool and Skill does and how to configure them for your needs.

 Many people confuse these two.
 It’s actually straightforward.